varnish/Varnish-Book/varnish_book.rst

    The threads of these pools are called worker threads.
    The following table lists some relevant threads.

+   .. table 8

-   .. csv-table:: Relevant threads in Varnish
+   .. csv-table:: Table :counter:`tables`: Relevant threads in Varnish
       :name: relevant_threads
       :delim: ;
       :widths: 20, 40, 40